shaharia-lab/goai/docs/mcp.md

 ## Core Components

 ### Tools

 Tools are custom functions that can be called through the MCP protocol.
 Each tool has a name, description, input schema, and a handler function.
 Tools are validated against their input schema before execution.

 ### Prompts

 Prompts are templates with argument substitution capabilities.
 They support dynamic message generation based on provided arguments, useful for creating reusable message templates.

 ### Resources

 Resources represent content accessible via URIs.
 They support various MIME types and can be used to serve both text and binary content.
 Resources can be listed and read through the protocol.

 ### MCP Server Compatibility Matrix

-Okay, here's the feature compatibility matrix in markdown, as requested:

 | Feature                          | Status             | Notes                                                                                                |
 |----------------------------------|--------------------|------------------------------------------------------------------------------------------------------|